6 min read

 You can’t (and shouldn’t) eliminate conflict, as disagreements can have a positive impact.
 One study found that workplace conflict led to better solutions to problems, significant innovations, increased motivation, a better understanding of others, and higher team performance.

-However, harnessing the positive outcomes of conflict and avoiding the pitfalls of hurt feelings, emotional stress, and non-cooperation comes down to self-awareness of your natural tendency to use a specific conflict management style.
+However, harnessing the positive outcomes of conflict and avoiding the pitfalls of hurt feelings, emotional stress, and non-cooperation comes down to self-awareness of your natural tendency to use specific conflict handling styles.
+Recognizing and adapting your approach can lead to more constructive and effective conflict resolution.

-To take it one step further, understanding the conflict styles of your peers and employees ensures you respond in the best way, which leads to growth, not work disruptions.
+Using smoothing conflict resolution techniques can help address conflicts gently and maintain harmony.
+To take it one step further, understanding the conflict management styles of your peers and employees ensures you respond in the best way, which leads to growth, not work disruptions.
 You can learn your style and have your peers do the same by completing our Conflict Management Styles Quiz.

 What Are Conflict Styles?